barseghyanartur/fake.py/docs/recipes.rst

 random_sample
 ~~~~~~~~~~~~~

-Picks a given number of random element from the sequence given.
+Picks a given number of random elements from the sequence given.

 .. container:: jsphinx-toggle-emphasis